Some test text!

-A dynamic case management solution with interactive workflows can help boost productivity and efficiency when managing casework in any industry.
-For example, government entities and insurance companies look to platforms like Appian to help manage casework and automate complex processes.
+When managing case work in any industry, a dynamic case management solution with interactive workflows can help boost productivity and efficiency.
+For example, government entities and insurance companies look to platforms like Appian to help manage case work and automate complex processes.

-Appian, a powerful, low-code platform, allows you to build and customize such a solution quickly.
-And with PDFTron, you can easily bring powerful document capabilities straight to Appian to create fully customizable document workflows, including redaction workflows.
+Appian, a powerful, low-code platform, allows you to build and customize such a solution quickly and efficiently.
+And with Apryse, you can bring powerful document capabilities straight to Appian to build fully customizable document workflows, including redaction workflows.

-If you’re looking to redact sensitive information like PII in PDFs, images, and Office documents, look no further than PDFTron’s WebViewer component.
+If you’re looking to redact sensitive information like PII in documents, look no further than Apryse’s WebViewer component to streamline the redaction process.

-This tutorial explains how easy it is to embed true redaction in an Appian case management solution with PDFTron WebViewer configured specifically for Appian.
-Visit the
+This tutorial explains how easy it is to embed redaction in an Appian case management workflow with Apryse’s WebViewer configured specifically for Appian.
+Visit the AppMarket for quick start steps, feature details, samples, and more.

 WebViewer saving a file back to the Appian file system

-Once you’ve set it up, users can leverage all of WebViewer's rich, out-of-box capabilities to streamline redactions and speed up processing.
+Once you're set up, users can leverage all capabilities that come out of the box to streamline redactions and speed up processing.

-PDFTron’s WebViewer offers redaction features that will make your workflows more efficient, including:
+Apryse’s WebViewer offers redaction features that will make your workflow more efficient including:

 Let's dig a bit deeper: